Industry Spotlight: Hyperbaric Oxygen Safety

 Although there are several options to evaluate the oxygen compatibility of materials, WHA can help guide customers to choose the most applicable testing for their needs and help qualify their materials for HBO2 service.
-We have over 30 years of experience, informed by failure analyses on HBO2 systems, as well as years of hazard analysis and testing data.
+We have decades of experience, informed by failure analyses on HBO2 systems, as well as years of hazard analysis and testing data.

 [i]S. F. Bernatchez, J. Tucker, and G. Chiffoleau, “Hyperbaric Oxygen Therapy and Oxygen Compatibility of Skin and Wound Care Products,” Advances in Wound Care, Wound Healing Society, 2017.

 [ii]D. McCord, J. Fore, B. Newton and G. Chiffoleau, “Selection of Skin Care Products for Use in Hyperbaric Chamber May be Dependent Upon Flammability Acceptability Index Score,” presented at the 40th Annual UHMS Scientific Meeting, 2007, Advances in Skin & Wound Care, 2008

 [iii]Chiffoleau, G., R. Barry, B. Newton, and N. Linley, “Autogenous Ignition Test Approach for Hyperbaric Oxygen (HBO2) and Other Low-¬Pressure Oxygen Applications,” ASTM STP 1569, Flammability and Sensitivity of Materials in Oxygen-Enriched Atmospheres: Fourteenth Volume, ASTM International, 2016.